Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: 2d N=(0,4) theory from class S on Riemann surfaces

 \paragraph{Issue on the central charges.} Consider first the simplest situation in which the first Riemann surface has no punctures, i.e., $n=0$.
 Then, the naive attempt to compute the right-moving central charge as the 't Hooft anomaly $k_{SU(2)_+}$ leads to the expression \eqref{eq:S2-naive-central-charge}, which is

 However, this expression becomes negative when $g_1$ is greater than one, which is incompatible with the unitarity of the resulting 2d theory.
-Furthermore, when $g_1=1$, $c_R$ vanishes although the theory is non-trivial.
+Furthermore, when $g_1=1$, $c_R^{(0)}$ vanishes although the theory is non-trivial.
 This already indicates that the expression \eqref{eq:S2-naive-central-charge} is incorrect for a general $g_1$.

 The naive evaluation of the ’t~Hooft anomaly $k_{SU(2)_+}$ fails to reproduce the physically correct right-moving central charge for $g_1>0$.
 The underlying reason is that, at a generic point on the Higgs branch, the Cartan subgroup of the gauge group remains unbroken~\cite{Hanany:2010qu}.
 In two dimensions, however, an Abelian vector multiplet is \emph{gapped} in the infrared~\cite{Witten:1997yu,Delmastro:2021otj}.
-Consequently, its fermionic components do not contribute to the 't~Hooft anomalies of the IR theory~\cite{Putrov:2015jpa,Nawata:2023aoq,Jiang:2024ifv}.
-More generally, when a subgroup of the gauge group remains unbroken at a generic point on a branch of the vacuum moduli space, the superconformal $SU(2)$ R-symmetry in the IR theory is emergent and is not manifest in the UV theory.
+Consequently, the Cartan part of gauginos does \emph{not} contribute to the right-moving central charge~\cite{Putrov:2015jpa,Nawata:2023aoq,Jiang:2024ifv}.
+More generally, when a subgroup of the gauge group remains unbroken at a generic point on a branch of the vacuum moduli space, the superconformal $SU(2)$ R-symmetry in the IR theory is \emph{emergent} and is not manifest in the UV theory.
 As a result, performing ’t~Hooft anomaly matching using a UV R-symmetry and the full UV field content does \emph{not} yield the correct central charges. \footnote{Such situations commonly arise when the 6d $(2,0)$ theory is compactified on a four-manifold $M_4$ with non-trivial one-cycles, i.e. the first Betti number $b_1(M_4)\neq 0$, leading to residual Abelian gauge sectors in the effective 2d theory.}

 In addition, as we will see below, the scalar fields in the hypermultiplet and twisted hypermultiplet sectors generally mix and acquire vacuum expectation values on the (special) Higgs branch.
 This mixing must be properly accounted for to determine the physically correct central charges.